Women Who Appear Strong on the Surface Show 11 Behaviors

 1. You Always Act Like You’re Fine Even When You’re Not

-Pretending everything is well is one of the most prevalent behaviours of women who appear strong on the surface.
+Pretending everything is well is one of the most prevalent behaviors of women who appear strong on the Surface.
 You take this action because you’ve discovered that people value your strength over your suffering.
 This eventually becomes your reflexive reaction.

 You start ignoring your emotions to be productive, even when you are mentally overburdened.
 You undoubtedly know this, but you continue because you don’t want to burden other people.
 You feel bad when you finally acknowledge that you’re worn out.
-The first step to true power is realising your emotional truth since this loop eventually becomes suffocating.
+The first step to true power is realizing your emotional truth, since this loop eventually becomes suffocating.

 2. You Take Care of Everyone Before Yourself

 When you do sit down at night, you don’t feel content; you feel relatively empty.
-Reclaiming your energy requires understanding that taking care of yourself is not selfish but essential, particularly after years of serving as the emotional support system for others.
+Reclaiming your energy requires recognizing that taking care of yourself is not selfish but essential, particularly after years of serving as others’ emotional support system.

 3. You Struggle to Say No, Even When Your Plate Is Full